AlioshaRabeshko/gitsum/README.md

-# gitsum
+# gitsums

-`gitsum` is a small utility that uses AI to generate summaries and analyze risks for Git changes.
+`gitsums` is a small utility that uses AI to generate summaries and analyze risks for Git changes.
 It helps developers quickly understand the impact of their commits or branch differences.

 ## Features